dbos-inc/dbos-transact-java/README.md

 ####

-DBOS workflows make your program **durable** by checkpointing its state in Postgres.
+Durable  workflows make your program **durable** by checkpointing its state in Postgres.
 If your program ever fails, when it restarts all your workflows will automatically resume from the last completed step.

 You add durable workflows to your existing Java program by annotating ordinary functions as workflows and steps: